ii8/guira/README.md

  * `-s`,  `--start-date` `<date>`
    This is the date from which dates will be queried if in query-mode
-   and the date from which `nth` conditions are calculated if they are not in a subselector.
+   and the date from which the `n` variable is calculated if used in the outermost selector.
    Defaults to today.

  * `-e`, `--end-date` `<date>`